Yizra/Poker-Game/README.md

 # Poker-Game

-Poker Hands:
+Poker Hands Superiority Order:

-ROYAL FLUSH - A straight from a ten to an ace with all five cards of the same suit.
+1. ROYAL FLUSH - A straight from a ten to an ace with all five cards of the same suit.

-STRAIGHT FLUSH - Any straight with all five cards of the same suit.
+2. STRAIGHT FLUSH - Any straight with all five cards of the same suit.

-FOUR OF A KIND - Any four cards of the same rank.
+3. FOUR OF A KIND - Any four cards of the same rank.

-FULL HOUSE - Any three cards of the same rank together with any two cards of the same rank.
+4. FULL HOUSE - Any three cards of the same rank together with any two cards of the same rank.

-FLUSH - Any five cards of the same suit (not consecutive).
+5. FLUSH - Any five cards of the same suit (not consecutive).

-STRAIGHT - Any five consecutive cards of different suits.
+6. STRAIGHT - Any five consecutive cards of different suits.
 Aces can count as either a high or a low card.

-THREE OF A KIND - Any three cards of the same rank.
+7. THREE OF A KIND - Any three cards of the same rank.

-TWO PAIR - Any two cards of the same rank together with another two cards of the same rank.
+8. TWO PAIR - Any two cards of the same rank together with another two cards of the same rank.

-PAIR - Any two cards of the same rank.
+9. PAIR - Any two cards of the same rank.

-HIGH CARD - Any poker hand not in the above-mentioned poker hands.
+10. HIGH CARD - Any poker hand not in the above-mentioned poker hands.

 ![alt text](https://github.com/Yizra/Poker-Game/blob/master/TitlePage.png) ![alt text](https://github.com/Yizra/Poker-Game/blob/master/GameStart.png)